TVR (TV network): Program policy

 From 1966 to 1980, TVR had an open program policy.
 Many films, serials, cartoons and other programs from the West, such as shows from the United States and Western Europe, were broadcast on the two main channels.

 Color broadcasts and schedule changes

-In 1983, TVR became the first Romanian channel to broadcast in color.
+On 23 August 1983, TVR became the first Romanian channel to broadcast in color on the 23 August independence day.
 Although the rest of the Eastern Bloc countries adopted the French, Soviet-backed SECAM system, TVR chose to implement the West German PAL system.
 Plans to introduce color television broadcasting date as far back as 1968, when TVR began trial broadcasts in color.
 It was, however, deemed too costly at the time to impose color broadcasting, and plans were shelved up to 1983.
 Even so, before 1990, only some broadcasts were in color and very few people owned a color TV set.
 Full-time color television broadcasts were only achieved after the Romanian Revolution (circa 1990).